 5.3.1.1 Terminal (TE)

 The terminal is a device that seeks connectivity to a communication infrastructure to get access to communication services.
-The terminal contains a terminal interface providing the link for network connectivity, and eventually deploys a terminal control for dealing with particular parameters and configurations conveyed by the control and management interface.
+The terminal contains a terminal interface providing the link for network connectivity, and eventually deploys a terminal control for dealing with the parameters and configurations conveyed by the control and management interfaces to ANC and SS for the establishment and maintenance of the network connectivity.
+Some terminal configurations may be performed out-of-band through a user interface or other means.

 Text amendment to address i-33 (Brian) :